dradtke/blog/content/post/gtk-giphy.md

 and a Makefile.
 To run each one, extract the contents, `cd` into the folder, and execute `make run`.
 Assuming your development environment is set up correctly, then the application will run.

-## What We Want

-For context, here's what we're ultimately trying to build:

-TODO: gif here!!

 # Part I: Hello World